Kenolise/StreamlitHTR/README.md

 Feel free to fork/clone!<br>

 In this project, we are trying to do these; <br>
-1. Take a picture of a handwritten text, and upload it on the app
+1. Take a picture of a handwritten text, and upload it on a streamlit app https://docs.streamlit.io
 2. Train the model using this tutorial: https://github.com/githubharald/SimpleHTR
 3. Process the image using the model already trained.
 We may need to apply Threasholding if necessary
 4. Extract text from Image, and save the text as .txt format